Medically reviewed by Drugs.com. Last updated on Mar 5, 2022.

 Use this medicine (levothyroxine tablets) as ordered by your doctor.
 Read all information given to you.
 Follow all instructions closely.

-- Take on an empty stomach 30 minutes before breakfast.
+- Take on an empty stomach at least 30 to 60 minutes before breakfast.

 - Some products may cause choking, gagging, or trouble swallowing.
 These products must be taken with a full glass of water.
 Ask your pharmacist if you need to take your product with a full glass of water.